spraakbanken/sparv-pipeline/docs/user-manual/installation-and-setup.md

 |**Version compatible with Sparv** |beta 3.4.21 (probably works with newer versions)

 Refer to the INSTALL text file for instructions on how to build and install on your system.
 CWB needs two directories for storing the corpora, one for the data, and one for the corpus registry.
-You will have to create these directories and you will have to set the environment variables `CWB_DATADIR` and `CORPUS_REGISTRY` and point them to the directories you created.
+You will have to create these directories, and then set the environment variables `CWB_DATADIR` and `CORPUS_REGISTRY` and point them to the directories you created.
 For example:
 ```bash
 export CWB_DATADIR=~/cwb/data;
 export CORPUS_REGISTRY=~/cwb/registry;
 ```

-### Software for Analysing other Languages
+### Software for Analysing Other Languages than Swedish
 Sparv can use different third-party tools for analyzing corpora in other languages than Swedish.

-The following is a list over the languages currently supported by the corpus pipeline, their language codes (ISO 639-3) and which tools Sparv can use to analyze them:
+The following is a list of the languages currently supported by Sparv, their language codes (ISO 639-3) and which tools Sparv can use to analyse them:

 Language       |ISO 639-3 Code |Analysis Tool :--------------|:--------------|:-------------